-The City currently provides funding and/or support for community tree planting initiatives on City lands as well as on school grounds, but does not offer any direct or indirect incentives to support tree retention or establishment on private lands (residential, industrial, institutional or commercial).
+The City currently provides funding and/or support for community tree planting initiatives on City lands and on school grounds, but does not offer any direct or indirect incentives to support tree retention or establishment on private lands in the urban area (residential, industrial, institutional or commercial).
 Incentives directed towards tree retention or establishment on private lands can include a range of options.
 Some examples of incentives for consideration in Ottawa include:

-- recognition of substantial stewardship efforts (such as more than 100 trees planted) through incentives such as an awards program targeting urban forest stewardship or naming rights for public parks and open spaces, community centres, trails and public gardens; - partnering with other organizations that offer assistance (such as provision of the tree and possibly assistance planting it) with tree establishment on residential, institutional, commercial, and/or industrial properties; - offering a tax credit or rebate linked to maintaining a certain proportion of a property in permeable surface and/or treed to acknowledge its infiltration function and contribution to storm water management (as has been done in the City of Mississauga, City of Waterloo and City of Guelph); and - providing tax credits for conserving and maintaining treed areas on private property in the urban area.
+- recognition of substantial stewardship efforts through incentives such as an awards program or naming rights for public parks and open spaces, community centres, trails and public gardens; - partnering with organizations that offer assistance with tree establishment (such as provision of the tree and planting assistance) on residential, institutional, commercial, and/or industrial properties; - offering a tax credit or rebate for maintaining a certain proportion of a property in permeable surface and/or treed to manage stormwater (examples include the Cities of Guelph, Mississauga and Waterloo); and - providing tax credits for conserving and maintaining treed areas on private property in the urban area.

 The Building Better and Smarter Suburbs report and Action Plan suggests that the City should, in consultation with the development community, review options for giving developers credit for retaining and/or transplanting mature trees in new developments.
-However, encouraging the transplanting of mature trees is not recommended as it is costly, difficult to undertake, requires careful planning and special maintenance, and tends to have a low rate of success.
+However, encouraging transplanting of mature trees is not recommended as it is costly, difficult to undertake, requires special maintenance, and has a lower success rate.
 Mechanisms that should be considered through the planning process to encourage tree retention include:

-- giving developers some form of credit for retaining mature trees in new developments; - requiring deposits for trees identified for retention through the site plan process, with deposits returned after tree preservation fencing has been properly installed and maintained and construction is complete (as suggested in Recommendation #9); and

-• accepting valued wooded natural areas in private ownership as part of the parkland dedication on development sites (which could be considered through Recommendation #6).
+- giving developers credit for retaining mature trees in new developments; - retaining securities for trees identified for preservation through the site plan process, with deposits returned construction is complete and trees have been successfully protected (as suggested in Recommendation #8); and - accepting wooded natural areas in private ownership as part of the parkland dedication for development sites (which could be considered through Recommendation #7).

-Guidance related to identifying and implementing incentives for Ottawa are provided in Recommendation #30.
-Additional suggestions may be brought forward by members of the internal or external Urban Forest Working Groups, as suggested in Recommendations #2 and #29 respectively.
+Guidance related to identifying and implementing incentives for Ottawa is provided in Recommendation #24.
+Additional suggestions may be brought forward by members of the internal or external Urban Forest Working Groups, as suggested in Recommendation #2.